 1Asking The Wrong Price For Your Property

 It is critical the right price is placed on the property.
 Anybody selling a product obviously desires to get the most money possible for that product.
 Placing an excessively high price on a property often proves to be counteractive to this cause.
 Before you set your price you should go over all the area sales and comparables in that area.
+Have your agent prepare this for you and get a copy to look over yourself.
 A high listing price will often cause prospective buyers to anticipate more than what you have to offer, or even cause them to lose interest before they even view your property.
 As a result, overpriced properties have a tendency to take an unusual amount of time to sell, and they end up being sold at a lower price.

 There are many ways to market and advertise your property these days such as Open Houses, Classified Ads, Home Magazines, Real Estate Websites, Flyers, etc. Your realtor should employ a wide variety of marketing techniques.
 You also want to select a realtor that is going to be committed to selling your property; they should be readily available for every phone call from a perspective buyer.
 Most contacts are made during business hours so verify that they will be trying to sell your home during these hours.

 It is important to be able to distinguish realistic potential buyers from mere window shoppers.
 Often times people who do not come through a realtor are several months away from buying, and are more interested in browsing the market than actually making a purchase.
 Many times they are not prepared to make a purchase because they have not sold their home yet, are not financially prepared, or they may even be unsure as to whether they want to relocate or not.
 Typically, a real estate agent should investigate a potential buyer's credit rating, savings, and purchasing power.
 This will help keep you from wasting your time marketing towards the wrong people.